 South University, Virginia Beach (View Other Campuses)

-Occupational Therapy (OT) is a profession that promotes the health and well-being of people across their lifespan.
+Occupational Therapy (OP) is a profession that promotes the health and well being of people across their lifespan.
 Occupational therapy assistants work with people who have physical, psychological, or developmental conditions to help them gain or regain skills lost due to injury or illness.
-Occupational therapy practitioners work with people of all ages to regain or accommodate the loss of motion, strength, coordination, sensation, perception, cognition, or balance.
+Occupational therapy practitioners work with people of all ages or regain or accommodate the loss of motion, strength, coordination, sensation, perception, cognition, or balance.